 The California Fair Access to Insurance Requirements (FAIR) Plan is a last-resort coverage option for homeowners in California that don’t qualify for coverage through traditional insurance companies.
 The FAIR Plan is administered by the state of California, but private insurers are required to participate in the program.

 But FAIR Plans are typically more expensive and less comprehensive than standard home insurance coverage, but may be a good option if you’re looking for fire insurance and live in a high risk fire area.
 In order to qualify for a FAIR Plan you’ll need to prove you were denied coverage by multiple different insurance companies.

 Consider excess and surplus (E&S) coverage

 Excess and surplus insurance companies are unregulated, which allows these companies to insure risks standard insurers see as too high.
 This means you can likely find an E&S insurer that offers fire insurance for your high-risk home.
 Just keep in mind that because E&S insurance is unregulated, they can price your policy however they choose, so the policies often tend to be more expensive than traditional home insurance coverage.

-How to prepare for 2022 fire season in California
+How to prepare for the 2023 fire season in California

 Wildfires are a part of life for most Californians.
 Here are a few things you can do to stay safe before, during, and after a wildfire.